Macedonians in Albania: Gora

-The estimated number of the Gorani community (combined both for Albania and Kosovo) ranges between 40,000–120,000.
+Within the Gorani community there is a recognition of their dialects being closer to the Macedonian language, than to Serbian.
 Sources from the Republic of Macedonia claim the Gorani people to be a subgroup of ethnic Macedonians.
 In the 2011 census, 11.7% of residents in Zapod and 7.7% in Shishtavec identified as ethnic Macedonians.

 Education

 There is a general high school in Pustec, one eight-year school in Dolna Goricë and six elementary schools in Shulin, Leskë, Zërnovskë, Dolna Goricë, Tuminec and Glloboçen.
 There are eight-year schools at the two biggest villages of the commune, Pustec and Goricë e Madhe, where 20 percent of the texts are held at the mother tongue language.
 At the centre of the commune there is a high school as well.
 The history of the Macedonian people is a special subject at the school.
 All minority schools have twin partnerships with counterparts in Macedonia.
 All the teaching personnel is local and with the proper education.

-The Macedonian language will be taught in the pedagogical college of Korçë.
+In 2023, the Macedonian language began to be taught at the pedagogical college of Korçë and a lectorate in Macedonian was re-opened at the University of Tirana.

 Culture

 Religion

-The Macedonians in Albania are predominantly Macedonian Orthodox and Muslim.
-The distribution of religions among Macedonians reflects the trend of confession in their non-Macedonian neighbors- Macedonians in more southerly regions share the Orthodox Christian faith with the high concentration of Albanian Orthodox believers of these regions, as well as local Aromanians and Greeks who are largely Orthodox, while as one goes further north, the proportion of Muslim Macedonians increases with the proportion of Muslim Albanians (which form a majority of some local Albanian areas in the northern parts).
-The Macedonian Muslims can be found primarily in the Gollobordë, Gora and Peshkopi regions, with smaller populations in the South of the country in places such as Rajca, etc. There are however substantial Orthodox Macedonian minorities in both the Gollobordë and Peshkopi regions.
-In the south of the country around Mala Prespa, Pogradec, Korçë and Bilisht, the Macedonians are mostly Orthodox.
+The relationship between the Prespa region in Albania and the Prespa-Pelagonia Diocese of the Macedonian Orthodox Church has been re-established since the 1990s.
+In 1995, Metropolitan Peter reconsecrated the Church of Saint George in Glloboçen, with funds for its re-construction coming from the Republic of Macedonia, Canada, and Switzerland.

 The Community is currently in the process of building the first of many Macedonian Orthodox Churches.
 The Church 'St. Michael the Archangel' was started in the early 2000s.
 A new church is that of Saint Mary for which a considerable funding has been given by the Macedonian Orthodox Church.